Site Map

 When one or more of the coronary arteries becomes partly or totally blocked, your heart does not get enough blood.
 This is called ischemic heart disease, or coronary artery disease (CAD).
 It can cause chest pain (angina).

 Coronary artery bypass surgery can be used to improve blood flow to your heart.
-Your doctor may have first tried to treat you with medicines.
+Your health care provider may have first tried to treat you with medicines.
 You may have also tried exercise and diet changes, or angioplasty with stenting.

 CAD is different from person to person.
 The way it is diagnosed and treated will also vary.
 Heart bypass surgery is just one type of treatment.